A Story of Welcome and Friendship

 He saw me struggling at the desk to say who I was and he came up to me.
 “Let me help you,” he said.
 “I heard you speaking and I’m from Germany myself.
 I’m Wolfgang Saxon … ”

 -Wolf Dettbarn, in his memoir, From School to War, Growing Up in Hitler’s Germany (2017)

-As I read his account, I could instantly recognize an interaction that has taken place at International House, in various forms, thousands of times.
+As we read his account, we could instantly recognize an interaction that has taken place at International House, in various forms, thousands of times.
 Can you recognize it too?

-Stories about arrivals at International House are my favorite to hear.
+Stories about arrivals at International House are our favorites to hear.
 No matter when you came, or where you came from, your description of the West Side skyline, the Hudson River unfolding, and the emergence of International House from Sakura Park is retold with great detail.
 These moments vibrate with emotions; the anticipation, expectations, and the unknown seem to heighten the senses, and memories are vivid.

 Even if the months that follow your arrival are a blur of friendships and discovery, and what you recall is the general excitement of encountering new cultures and the vibrancy of life at International House, you remember your arrival, and those initial gestures of connection.
 You know now that they represent the beginning of a very special time.